 - Pay attention!
 Every flight is potentially dangerous to you and your family.
 If the Launch Control Officer (LCO) yells “Heads up!” he means it!

-- Please stay behind the flagged flight line barrier, and please do not set up your chairs, etc. at the barrier or in the safety zone.
+- Please stay behind the flagged flight line barrier, and please do not set up your chairs, etc. at the barrier, in the safety zone, or on the road.

 - Spectators are not allowed on the range at any time.
 Only registered flyers may go onto the range.
 No badge, no range access.